nadavpodjarski/postgres-nest-react-typescript-boilerplate/README.md

 ## Demo

-Demo is a simple Todolist using react as our front express as backend and postgres as our database demo can be started in development mode and in production mode as well.
+Demo is a simple Todolist using React and Material-UI on client side, express on backend and postgres as our database demo can be started in development mode and in production mode as well.

 <img src="./demo1.png" style="box-shadow 0px 10px 10px rgba(0,0,0,0.3);" />